Tennessee capitalizes on takeaways to trounce UAB 30-7

-KNOXVILLE, Tenn.
-(AP) — Bryce Thompson tied a Tennessee single-game record by intercepting three passes as Tennessee capitalized on UAB mistakes to trounce the Blazers 30-7 on Saturday night.
+Thompson tied a Tennessee single-game record by intercepting three passes as the Volunteers capitalized on UAB mistakes to trounce the Blazers 30-7 on Saturday night.

+“(Missing) those three games kind of hurt me fatigue-wise,” Thompson said.
+“I was kind of tired, but I knew I had to get myself together and get back in shape.
+I was able to practice again, so I was just running around, getting back in football shape and getting my football legs under me.”

 Tennessee (4-5) has won three of its last four games to bounce back from a 1-4 start.
 The Volunteers snapped UAB’s three-game win streak and became the first team to exceed the 20-point mark against the Blazers (6-2) all season.